jldec/hello-node/README.md

 ```

 #### deploy to Kubernetes
 This will run the app as a Kubernetes deployment with 3 instances, exposed on http://localhost:30100/
-(assumes Docker image available)
+(assumes docker image available)
 ```
 kubectl apply -f k8s-config
 ```